Richard Rogers Bowker: Career

 After graduation Bowker began his successful career in journalism at the newly established New York Evening Mail where he was city editor and literary editor from 1868 to 1874.
 From 1875 to 1878 he wrote a column for the New York Tribune and became manager of The New York Times in 1896.
 Between 1880 and 1882 he lived in London and managed the British edition of Harper's Magazine.

 In addition to journalism, he also became involved in publishing and book sales.
 He assisted in organizing the first American Book Trade Show and was hired by prestigious London and New York publishers as their representatives at various times.
 In 1872 Bowker and his friend and mentor, Frederick Leypoldt, began publishing the Publishers Weekly (then The Publishers' Weekly), which became the most important book-trade journal in America.
-Bowker served as an owner and editor of the publication for fifty years.
+Bowker served as an owner and editor of the publication for 50 years.

-Interests and activities

-Bowker became interested in politics at City College.
-In 1880 he founded the Society for Political Education to inform the public on social and political issues.
-He was a liberal Republican who played a leading role in enacting of civil service and municipal reforms in New York in the 1880s and in 1880 wrote the civil service reform plank that was adopted in the national Republican platform.
-In 1879 he was a leading member of the independent Republican Movement, also known as the "Mugwump" movement in national politics.
-In 1880 the Mugwumps helped defeat the nomination of Ulysses Grant for a third term because of the scandals during his administrations.

-Service to libraries and librarians

-In May 1876 Bowker, Leypoldt, and Melvil Dewey met in New York City to discuss the development of libraries.
+In May 1876, Bowker, Leypoldt, and Melvil Dewey met in New York City to discuss the development of libraries.
 At the time the country had 3,647 libraries with 300 or more books.

 The number of books in these libraries totaled 12,276,964.
 The libraries operated on a subscription basis with no access to shelves and no children's sections.
 No uniform system for classifying books existed.
 Libraries were shifting from bound-volume catalogues to hand-written catalogue cards of varied sizes.
 At the meeting the three men agreed to establish a library profession, to publish a library journal and to organize a national library association.

-In September 1876 Leypoldt and Bowker published volume one of the Library Journal.
+In September 1876, Leypoldt and Bowker published volume one of the Library Journal.
 Melvil Dewey was the managing editor of the journal.
-They organized the American Library Association in October, 1876.
+They organized the American Library Association in October 1876.

 The organization would be used as a model for many European countries.
-After a few years Dewey left the publication for financial and personal reasons.
+After a few years, Dewey left the publication for financial and personal reasons.
 Bowker remained the heart and soul of the publication for many years despite its lack of financial success.
-He not only wrote regular editorials, but also numerous essays on the library system for the publication.
+He not only wrote regular editorials, but also numerous essays on library history, organization and management for the publication.